FoghornTherapeutics/FHT-XChrom/README.md

-The left panel dislays several dropdown menus.
+The app is organized with a let panel that dislays several dropdown menus.
 It is possible to select the experiment on the first one, which will be descripted right below it.
-The next two ones are for the the gene set collection. <br/>
+The next two dropdown menus are for the the gene set collection. <br/>
 The main panels is divided into two tabs: one for the gene level and one for the pathway level.
 They will be both described in the example below. <br/>

 On this screenshot, the page is selected to be for the gene level tab showing the list of all the genes in this experiment.
 The interactive table is ordered by the number of significant ATAC peaks.
 MYC has the highest number with 44 peaks.

 <img src="/readme_figures/overall_view.JPG" alt="image" style="width:760px;height:auto;">